Anton Stark

-Anton Stark (born August 23, 1929, in Dirgenheim, died February 10, 2018) was a German lawyer and CDU politician.
+Anton Stark (23 August 1929 – 10 February 2018) was a German lawyer and CDU politician.

-Politics
+Career

 Stark studied philosophy, Catholic theology, economics and law in Tübingen, Baden-Württemberg and Bonn, North Rhine-Westphalia.
 Afterwards, he received a doctoral degree on the concept of the "social constitutional state" in 1959.
 Before he entered the Bundestag, he was a lawyer and an adviser for the Stuttgart farmers association.

-He entered the Bundestag in 1965 and was elected for the first time on September 19 that year, increasing the CDU's first vote in the constituency to 50% from 39.7%.
+He entered the Bundestag in 1965 and was elected for the first time on 19 September that year, increasing the CDU's first vote in the constituency to 50% from 39.7%.